wxWidgets/wxWidgets/docs/contributing/how-to-release.md

         autoconf -B build/autoconf_prepend-include

-* Restore the description of the Git notes use and create a skeleton section for the next release in `docs/changes.txt`.
+* Update `docs/changes.txt`: for the stable releases, just create a new section for the next release.
+For the other ones, restore the description of the Git notes use removed in the pre-release step.

 ## MSW Visual Studio Official Builds